bethbailey/survey-search/README.md

 - docx2txt (sudo pip3 install docx2txt)
 - The regular expression library (re) should be installed on ths VMs already.

-To rerun the data cleaning, go into each data folder, open the jupyter notebook (run "jupyter notebook" from the command line and go to the jupyter notebook document), and rerun the script.
+To rerun the data cleaning, go into each data folder, open the jupyter notebook (run "jupyter notebook" from the command line and go to the .ipynb document), and rerun the script.
 The data that was used to find the questions/variable names and descriptions is in each individual folder.
 All of these data sources were downloaded directly from online sources.

 ### Running the Django Site